Skip to main content

 So what do you do to avoid this?
 Unfortunately not much.
 All of the garage door openers manufactured today have the same setup and all are susceptible to the same problems.
 But there are things you can do to try to minimize these issues:

-- Purchase the models that have been in production the longest: Ever hear about a brand new automobile model that is having a ton of problems and or recalls the first year of manufacturer?
-Everyone has and everyone knows not to buy a car until after it’s been out a few years to give the manufacturer time to iron out the problems.
-It’s the same way with garage door openers.
+3. Purchase models that have been in production the longest: Ever hear about a brand new automobile model that is having a ton of problems and or recalls the first year that it is manufactured?
+Everyone has and everyone knows not to buy that brand new model until after it’s been out for a number of years to give the manufacturer time to iron out the problems.
+It’s the same way with the latest garage door openers.
 Here is an industry secret, shhh don’t tell anyone.
-The manufacturers test new models out by selling it to you the customer and then waiting for the feedback.
+The manufacturers test new models out by selling it to you the customer and then wait for the feedback.
 Essentially the customer and the dealers are doing all of the manufacturers testing for free.
 How fun!
-Then after a few years they will release an updated version of that model and after a few generations they will have a model that works good enough.
-Buts it’s an old model now so we better release an entirely redesigned new one and the problems repeat themselves all over again.
+Then they will continue to release updated versions of that model until they have a garage door opener that works the way it should have originally.
+But, it’s an old model now so we better create an entirely redesigned new model, and then release it without really fully testing it out, and the process repeats itself all over again.